citoscott/threat-hunting-scenario-tor/README.md

 ### 4. Searched the `DeviceNetworkEvents` Table for TOR Network Connections

 Searched for any indication the TOR browser was used to establish a connection using any of the known TOR ports.
-At `2025-03-29T19:09:33.7541937Z`, an employee on the "wooohooo" device successfully established a connection to the remote IP address `89.58.56.112 ` on port `587`.
-The connection was initiated by the process `tor.exe`, located in the folder `c:\users\labuser\desktop\tor browser\browser\torbrowser\tor\tor.exe.'
-There were other connections using the following ports 60784, 56718, 56710, 56707, 42069, 9700, 9151, 9150, 58.
+At `2025-03-29T19:09:33.7541937Z`, an employee on the "wooohooo" device successfully established a connection to the remote IP address `89.58.56.112` on port `587`.
+The connection was initiated by the process `tor.exe`, located in the folder 'c:\users\labuser\desktop\tor browser\browser\torbrowser\tor\tor.exe'.
+There were other connections using the following ports '60784, 56718, 56710, 56707, 42069, 9700, 9151, 9150, 58'.

 **Query used to locate events:**